CoderK-debug/OSINT-FRAMEWORK/README.md

 ### MAIN NOTES
-I have listed free, Freemium and Premium tools.
+I have listed Free, Freemium and Premium tools.
 This means certain tools will need to be unlocked with a subscription or a once-off payement.

 ### DISCLAIMER